RSEAA/RSEAA.github.io/marketing.md

 Attention RSEs!
 There will be an online poster session at #RSEAA2023 on the 14th of September.

 We're thrilled to offer you two awesome formats to showcase your research: the classic traditional poster and the dynamic set of slides.

+---

+Thank you to ARDC and Australian BioCommons as our key partners, and NCI, QCIF, and AARNet as our allied partners.